anantham/Smart-Bike/README.md

 Features
 --------

-It implements the following features :
+It has the following features :

 * The application connects to the smart helmet's speaker via BlueTooth automatically